 Assistance for depression can include an antidepressant along with professional counseling, or hospitalization if the challenges are severe and warrant more intensive treatment.
 Dementia care usually involves medications that help with specific symptoms, like sleep problems, memory loss, or changes in behavior.

-If a senior you love has been diagnosed with either depression or dementia, or is struggling with any other difficulties of aging, Carolina Hearts Home Care, the top provider of home care in Cheraw and neighboring areas, can help.
-With our full range of senior home care services, including companionship, assistance with meals, errands, housekeeping, transportation, and personal hygiene care, we’re here for whatever specific needs your loved one is facing.
+If a senior you love has been diagnosed with either depression or dementia, or is struggling with any other difficulties of aging, Carolina Hearts Home Care, an award-winning provider of home care in Cheraw and nearby areas can help.
+With our full range of senior home care services, including assistance with meals, errands, housekeeping, transportation, and more, we’re here for whatever specific needs your loved one is facing.
 Contact us at 1-855-277-2005 to learn more or to request a free in-home consultation.